angular/angular/aio/content/guide/schematics.md

 ## Schematics for the Angular CLI

 Schematics are part of the Angular ecosystem.
-The [Angular CLI](guide/glossary#cli)  uses schematics to apply transforms to a web-app project.
+The [Angular CLI](guide/glossary#cli)  uses schematics to apply transforms to a web-application project.
 You can modify these schematics, and define new ones to do things like update your code to fix breaking changes in a dependency, for example, or to add a new configuration option or framework to an existing project.

 Schematics that are included in the `@schematics/angular` collection are run by default by the commands `ng generate` and `ng add`.